-Ms. Raequel Patterson
+Ms. Josselyn Hernandez

-Administrative Assistant Phone 951.343.4448 FAX 951.343.4553 rpatterson@calbaptist.edu
+Administrative Assistant Phone 951.343.4448 FAX 951.343.4553 johernandez@calbaptist.edu

-The School of Education offers a full range of programs in education, including state approved credential programs leading to careers in elementary, secondary, special education, School Psychology and School Counseling.
+The School of Education offers a full range of programs in education, from early childhood to state approved credential programs leading to careers in elementary and secondary.
 Programs leading to a credential are approved by the Commission on Teacher Credentialing.

 In addition to the Preliminary Multiple Subject and Single Subject Teaching Credentials, students may also seek additional credential programs and a master's degree through the School of Education.
 The Elementary Education major allows candidates to complete subject matter course work as well as the necessary credential coursework that provides the requisite knowledge and skills to teach in a multiple subject classroom.
 Students seeking a Single Subject Credential are required to major in the content area they plan to teach and may also declare Preliminary Single Subject Credential as their second major.
-Single Subject Candidates may satisfy Subject Matter Competence by completing an approved subject matter program at the University or by passing the appropriate state examination.
+Single Subject Candidates may satisfy Subject Matter Competence by completing an approved subject matter program at the University, necessary major, or by passing the appropriate state examination.